-Over the years, technology has dramatically improved heating and cooling equipment so that they are more energy efficient.
-For example, compared to equal units, one from 2005 and a newer AC system made in 2019, the latter is a far superior unit.
-When you take efficiency degradation because of age, as well as normal wear and tear, the 2019 system would be more economically sensible.
+Over the years, technology has dramatically improved heating and cooling equipment so that they are more energy-efficient.
+For example, compared to equal units, one from 2005 and a newer AC system made in the last year, the latter is a far superior unit.
+When you take efficiency degradation because of age, as well as normal wear and tear, the modern system would be more economically sensible.

-As mentioned above, r-22 refrigerant is still available but won’t be for long.
-The limitation in supply is making it more and more expensive to purchase.
-Manufacturers were discouraged from making more of the refrigerant because of the phaseout.
+As mentioned above, R-22 refrigerant is still available.
+However, the limitation in supply is making it more and more expensive to purchase.
+Manufacturers were discouraged from making more of the refrigerant because of the phaseout even before the deadline of January 1, 2020.
 So, it has rendered it in high demand because there is such little supply, continuously increasing its price.
-It will continue to increase until its cut off date in 2020.
+It will continue to increase as supplies become more limited.

 Tax Credits And AC Savings